tyleryasaka/identity-proposals/README.md

 The `getClaim` method on the `ClaimIssuerRegistry` contract MUST be implemented as follows: if the given `issuer` does not have an associated `ClaimManager` contract, ERC780's `getClaim` method should be called with the given arguments.
 If there is an associated `ClaimManager` contract, then the `getClaim` method on that contract should be called, passing in the given `subject` and `key`.

+## Additional exploration: "Meta Wallet"

+I've also started exploring here the concept of a meta wallet to facilitate an exchange of tokens for a meta transaction execution.
+ERC1077 requires trusting the identity contract to faithfully send the tokens to the executor.
+The meta wallet removes the need for trust; as long as everyone trusts the meta wallet (which can be carefully audited by all), then the meta transaction executor does not need to trust the identity to send the tokens.
+See the tests for a demonstration of how this could work.

 ## This Codebase

 There are a lot of contracts here.
 Some of them are definitions/implementations of existing standards; others are implementations of the standards I have defined here.